PauseAI/pauseai-website/src/posts/risks.md

 ---

 AI is a powerful technology that is increasingly transforming our world.
-It comes with amazing potential, but also with serious risks, including [existential catastrophe](/xrisk).
+It comes with amazing potential, but also with a huge amount of serious risks.
+This is an attempt to include all which could be mitigated by a Pause.

 ## Present dangers